-Bad Credit Bond Guide
+Bad Credit Surety Bond Guide

+Yes.
 Due to bulk volumes, we write bonds for people with bad credit at lower rates than any other agency.
 However, most bond programs will still look at credit as a factor for determining the rate, which credit flaws can only affect negatively.

 Typically, no. Smaller contract accounts are based strictly off of personal credit and there are no high risk programs.
 Larger contract accounts might be able to qualify, but you will need strong CPA business financials.